 18-Feb-2016: Congratulations to Dr.Asim Makhdom, for receiving the McGill MedStar Award in recognition of his excellent research publication entitled, “The potential roles of nanobiomaterials in distraction osteogenesis”.

-10-September 2015: Congratulations to Dr.Justin Drager for being awarded first prize (Benoit-Morin Award) for her research at the QOA.
+10-September 2015: Congratulations to Dr.Justin Drager for being awarded first prize (Benoit-Morin Award) for his research at the QOA.

 24-July-2015: Congratulations to Dr.Saad Al-Qahtani for being awarded the McGill MedStar Award in recognition of his excellent research he carried out in the Faculty of Medicine.